Nickory/FGSVM/README.md

-# FGSVM: Fuzzy Granular Support Vector Machine [IEEE TITS 2025]
+# FGSVM: Fuzzy Granular Support Vector Machine

-This repository is a reimplementation of the **Fuzzy Granular Support Vector Machine (FGSVM)** proposed in the following paper:
+This repository is a reimplementation of the **Fuzzy Granular Support Vector Machine (FGSVM) [IEEE TITS 2025]** proposed in the following paper:

 ```bibtex
 @article{lai2025fuzzy,